Samarth-Sharma-G/MoodMiners/README.md

 The final assessment Area under the Curve (Reciever-Operating Characteristic Curves) for the models look like so:

+**For more high resolution images, individual full resolution images are within the /images folder.**

 ## ROC Curves

 ![ROC Curves](./images/all_3_rocs.png)